-1. Abuse and neglect are forms of maltreatment.
+Abuse and neglect are forms of maltreatment.
 Someone may abuse or neglect a child by inflicting harm, by failing to act to prevent harm or by failing to meet a child's basic needs.
-Children may be abused
+Children may be abused within the family or in an institutional or community setting; by those known to them or by strangers; and increasingly, via the internet.
+They may be abused by an adult or adults or another child or children.

-2. EMOTIONAL ABUSE
+1. EMOTIONAL ABUSE

+1.1.
+Emotional abuse is the persistent emotional maltreatment of a child such that it causes severe and persistent adverse effects on the child's emotional development.

+1.2.
+Some level of emotional abuse is involved in all types of maltreatment, although it may also occur alone.

+- 1.3.
+Emotional abuse may involve: - seeing or hearing the ill treatment of another, e.g. domestic abuse; - making a child feel worthless, unloved, inadequate, or valued only insofar as they meet the needs of another; - inappropriate age or developmental expectations; - overprotection and limitation of exploration, learning and social interaction; - high criticism and low warmth; - serious bullying (including cyberbullying); - exploitation or corruption.

+2. NEGLECT

 - 2.1.
-Emotional abuse is the persistent emotional maltreatment of a child such that it causes severe and persistent adverse effects on the child's emotional development. - 2.2.
-Some level of emotional abuse is involved in all types of maltreatment, although it may also occur alone. - 2.3.
-Emotional abuse may involve: - seeing or hearing the ill treatment of another, e.g. domestic abuse; - making a child feel worthless, unloved, inadequate, or valued only insofar as they meet the needs of another; - inappropriate age or developmental expectations; - overprotection and limitation of exploration, learning and social interaction; - high criticism and low warmth; - serious bullying (including cyberbullying;) - exploitation or corruption
+Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development. - 2.2.
+Neglect may occur during pregnancy as a result of maternal substance misuse. - 2.3.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

+2.4.
+Once a child is born, it may involve a parent or carer failing to:

+- provide adequate food, clothing and shelter (including exclusion from home or abandonment;) - protect a child from physical and emotional harm or danger; - ensure adequate supervision, (including the use of inadequate care givers;) - provide access to appropriate medical care or treatment.

-3. NEGLECT
+3. PHYSICAL ABUSE

 - 3.1.
-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development. - 3.2.
-Neglect may occur during pregnancy as a result of maternal substance misuse. - 3.3.
-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs. - 3.4.
-Once a child is born, it may involve a parent or carer failing to:- - provide adequate food, clothing and shelter (including exclusion from home or abandonment;) - protect a child from physical and emotional harm or danger; - ensure adequate supervision, (including the use of inadequate care givers;) - provide access to appropriate medical care or treatment.
+Physical abuse is deliberately hurting a child, causing physical harm and injuries such as bruises, broken bones, burns or cuts. - 3.2.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in a child. - 3.3.
+Physical abuse may involve hitting, shaking, throwing, poisoning, burning, scalding, drowning, suffocating, or otherwise causing physical harm to a child.

-4. PHYSICAL ABUSE
+4. SEXUAL ABUSE

 - 4.1.
-Physical abuse is deliberately hurting a child, causing physical harm and injuries such as bruises, broken bones, burns or cuts. - 4.2.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in a child. - 4.3.
-Physical abuse may involve hitting, shaking, throwing, poisoning, burning, scalding, drowning, suffocating, or otherwise causing physical harm to a child.

-5. SEXUAL ABUSE

-5.1.
-Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.

-- 5.2.
-Activities may involve physical contact, including penetration of any part of the body, or non-penetrative acts. - 5.3.
-They may include non-contact activities, such as involving children in looking at or in the production of sexual images including on the internet, watching sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse. - 5.4.
+Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening. - 4.2.
+Activities may involve physical contact, including penetration of any part of the body, or non-penetrative acts. - 4.3.
+They may include non-contact activities, such as involving children in looking at or in the production of sexual images including on the internet, watching sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse. - 4.4.
 Child sexual Exploitation is also sexual abuse.
 It involves children receiving something, for example accommodation, drugs, gifts or affection, as a result of them performing sexual activities, or having others perform sexual activities on them.
 It could take the form of grooming of children, e.g. to take part in sexual activities or to post sexual images of themselves on the internet see Appendix 4 (specific safeguarding issues.)